ShaharNaveh/ShaharNaveh.github.io/content/blog/should-i-attend-a-shortcut-college-for-a-technical-role/index.md

 There are other ways to impress such as (depends on the job):
 - Writing a blog.
 - Contributing to open-source projects.
-- Doing certifications that you need to pass a test to acquire like
+- Acquiring certifications that you need to pass a test to acquire (any of [AWS certificates](https://aws.amazon.com/certification/)